mvolkmann/blog/src/swift/ARKit.md

   For example, tap the "Activities" category in the left nav, scroll down to the "Sports" section, and tap the football.
   This will download a 3D model and add it to the center of the scene.
+- In the Inspector panel on the right, in the "Object Name" input, enter a name that will be used to refer to the object in code.

 ### Configuring a Shape